-XRANGE is a multi-disciplinary architecture office that is pushing to change the way architecture is realized in Asia.
-Founded in Taipei in 2003 by architect Grace Cheung and industrial designer Royce YC Hong.
+XRANGE is a multi-disciplinary architecture office founded in Taipei in 2003 by architect Grace Cheung and industrial designer and serial entrepreneur Royce YC Hong.
 Steered by the founders’ extensive international background and cultural fluency, XRANGE operates between the largest (+) and the smallest (-) of project scales, with works encompassing urban planning, architecture, landscape, environments, products and concepts.

 XRANGE was named by Wallpaper as one of “101 of the World’s Most Exciting New Architects” in 2007.
 XRANGE’s first building, the Ant Farm House, was the only project from Taiwan included in “The Phaidon’s Atlas of 21st Century World Architecture” in 2008.
 The award winning work of XRANGE have been featured in numerous international media including Monocle, Frame, Surface, I.D.
 Magazine, Icon, Arbitare, Dwell, the International Herald Tribune and the New York Times.